nakultt/MultiVision/README.md

 # MultiVision

-MultiVision is a project aimed at [insert the purpose of your project here, e.g., "providing advanced computer vision solutions for various applications."]
+MultiVision is a project aimed at Computer Vision

 ## Features